 Adam Stone has been involved in slam since he misread an academic schedule in 1998 and wandered into a poetry club by mistake.
 The club took a field trip to The Prodigal Sun in Hyannis, Mass. to watch a poetry slam.
 While not immediately hooked, it wasn’t long before he saw a Boston poet named Jack McCarthy, and decided he should go to Boston to check out the Boston Poetry Slam at the Cantab Lounge.

 Adam joined the illustrious Boston Poetry Slam hosting staff in 2004.
 When not hosting, he was known to sit stage right and react to the poetry in such a way that the other hosts made a pact not to look at him or make eye contact during the open mic.
 Later on in the year, a waitress failed to show up, and famed bartender Judy Griffin referenced one of Adam’s poems about waiting tables, and told him to get to work.
 He has been on the bar’s payroll ever since.
 Judy’s retirement in 2009 was under the stipulation that Adam take over as bartender, so he has tried to remain true to her visions of overpouring, overlistening, shushing loud people, and occasionally saying something inappropriate regarding the people on stage.
-An invaluable part of the greater Boston poetry community, Adam served as Day Events Coordinator for the 2011 National Poetry Slam in Boston and Cambridge.
+An invaluable part of the greater Boston poetry community, Adam served as Day Events Coordinator for the 2011 and 2013 National Poetry Slams in Boston and Cambridge.